abdelazkamo/luggageswap-frontend/README.md

 # Luggage Swap Website

-Welcome to the Luggage Swap website repository!
-This project is built using React typeScript.
-The purpose of this website is to provide a platform where users can swap or trade their luggage items with others.
+Welcome to Luggage Swap!
+This project is built using React and TypeScript.
+The purpose of this website is to provide a platform where users can ship their luggage via travelers who are heading in the same direction.

 ## Table of Contents